-MEDICAL, SOCIAL, AND SEXUAL SCIENCE,

-Proven by the sale of Half a Million to be the most popula Readable because written in language plain, chaste, and forcible instructive, practical presentation of "Medical Common Sense" medi Approved by editors, physicians, clergymen, critics, and literat I therough treatment of subjects especially important to young me Reveryone who "wants to know, you know," will find it interestin C 4 Parts, 35 Chapters, 936 Pages, 200 Illustrations, and ANEW FEATURE, just introduced, consists of a series ical charts, in five colors, guaranteed superior to any before offered in a popular physiological book, and rendering it again the most attractive and quick-selling ACENTS who have already found a gold mine in it.
-Mr. work for ACENTS Kochler writes: "I sold the first six books in two hours."
-Many agents take 50 or 100 at once, at special rates.
+MEDICAL, SOCIAL, AND SEXUAL SCIENCE, Proven by the sale of Haif a Millien to be the most popula R eadable becames written in language plain, chaste, and forcible I natructive, practical presentation of "Medical Common Sense" medi y aluable to invalida, shewing new means by which they may be cure b pproved by editors, physicians, clergymen, critecs, and literat I herough treatment of subjects especially important to young me N veryone who "wants to know, you know," will find it interestin Q 4 Parts, 35 Chapters, 936 Pages, 200 Illustrations, and

+A NEW FEATURE, of beautiful colored annatomleal charts, in five colors, guaranteed superior to any before offered in a popular physiological book, and rendering it again the most attractive and quickselling ACENTS who have already found a gold mine in it.
+Mr. work for Many agents take 50 or 100 at once, at special rates.
 Send for terms.

-FREE a 16-page Contents Table of Plain Home Talk, red, white and blue circulars, and a sample of Dr. Foote's Health Monthly, Standard Edition, \$3.25 } Same print and illustrations, the Popular Edition, \$1.50 difference is in paper and binding.
+FREE a 16-page Contents Table of Plain Home Talk, red, white and blue circulars, and a sample of Dr. Foote's Health Monthly.

+Standard Edition, \$3.25 } Same print and illustrations the Popular Edition, 1.50 difference is in paper and binding.

 MURRAY HILL PUB.
-CO., 129 (No.) East 28th St., New York
+Co., 129 (N.) East 28th St., New York.